Sukhress-Warun/Karnaugh-Map/README.md

 # Karnaugh-Map

-Python Program to get Boolean Algebraic Expression from kmap
+Python Program to get Boolean Algebraic Expression (Sum of Products) from kmap